“A racing incident.”

-Around lap 50, Peter Hlavac catapulted his car into the barriers.
+Around lap 50, Petr Hlavac catapulted his car into the barriers.
 Destroying it completely and being very lucky to walk away uninjured.

 With about twenty laps to go, the Shadow team decided to put some live back into the race.
 Ogonoski closing the gap with Sabre from about 30 seconds down to below 20 second.
 For a while, it looked like we might still get a sprint to the checkered flag.

 Whited could continue and inherited third.
-Hackman and Jereb were now respectively fourh and fifth.
+Hackman and Jereb were now respectively fourth and fifth.
 Only the top three was still on the same lap.

 Whited had a big moment on lap 73, spinning off backwards in turn one and hitting the barrier.
 There was no serious damage however and the American held on to the final podium place.

 Ogonoski continued to reduce the gap with Sabre, bringing it down to around 17 seconds at some point.
 But Sabre kept his cool and brilliantly managed his race to take victory in the first race of the season.

 With three more McLarens in third, fourth and fifth spot, the expected McLaren stranglehold over the series seems to confirm itself.
 There however seems to be one thorn in the Aussie team’s side.
 Ogonoski’s Shadow who, without his mishaps in the opening laps, might as well have won the race.

 Furthermore, in the opening stages, Ryon’s Lola and Plaçais’ Ferrari equally seemed up to the challenge.
 Only clod knows how their races might have ended without their early bad luck.